Census Cuts All Counting Efforts Short By A Month

 Democrats in Congress and many census advocates have become increasingly concerned that the White House is pressuring the bureau to stop counting soon in order to benefit Republicans when House seats are reapportioned and voting districts are redrawn.

-As early as May, top career officials at the bureau have said the bureau has already "passed the point" of meeting the current census deadlines.
+As early as May, top career officials at the bureau said the bureau had already "passed the point" of meeting the current census deadlines.

 As negotiations over the latest coronavirus relief package continue, there is a window for lawmakers to include a provision that would give the bureau more time.